ananthvk/chip8-emulator/SPEC_CHECKLIST.md

 [CHIP 8 - WIKI PAGE](https://en.wikipedia.org/wiki/CHIP-8)

 # Roadmap
-1. Implement basic registers, stacks and memory layout of the program.
+1. [YES] Implement basic registers, stacks and memory layout of the program.
-2. Implement loading of ROM from disk.
+2. [YES] Implement loading of ROM from disk.
-3. Add functionality to print the contents of the ROM in hexadecimal.
+3. [YES] Add functionality to print the contents of the ROM in hexadecimal.
-4. Implement basic instructions, and test printing them to the terminal.
+4. [YES] Implement basic instructions, and test printing them to the terminal.
-5. Handle calling of subroutines, and other complex instructions.
+5. [YES] Handle calling of subroutines, and other complex instructions.
 6. Implement graphics, I am going to use SDL2 to draw on the screen.
 7. Handle user input and keyboard presses
 8. Implement sound, delay timers and fonts.